-As of December 31, 2020, the Bank has a number of 35 leases for rental spaces, of which: 30 are concluded for renting the spaces necessary for the activity of the Bank branches and headquarters, 1 for the use of the Bank's CEO, 1 for the alternative disaster recovery headquarters and 3 for the rental of spaces related to ATMs, as well as 48 contracts related to cars used by department managers, branch managers and Bank management.
+As of December 31, 2021, the Bank has a number of 37 leases for rental spaces, of which: 31 are concluded for renting the spaces necessary for the activity of the Bank branches and 1 for the headquarters, 1 for the use of the Bank's CEO, 1 for the alternative disaster recovery headquarters and 3 for the rental of spaces related to ATMs, as well as 50 contracts related to cars used by department managers, branch managers and Bank management.

-Of the 35 contracts for the rented spaces, one had a lease period of less than 12 months, for which reason it was excluded from the calculation of the right-to-use.
+Of the 37 contracts for the rented spaces, two had a lease period of less than 12 months, for which reason it was excluded from the calculation of the right-to-use.
 Most leases are in EUR and only 3 are in RON and are usually drawn up for a maximum period of 10 years.
 The lease liability is registered in the contractual currency.